-With the increasing popularity of the Neograft and SmartGraft platforms, the trend has been that doctors are less and less involved with the actual surgical hair transplant procedure.
+With the increasing popularity of the Neograft and SmartGraft platforms, the trend has been that hair transplant physicians are less and less involved with the actual surgical hair transplant procedure.
 Often they simply design the hairline with a surgical marker and then disappear for the rest of the day, allowing hair technicians to perform the entire surgery.
 These technicians are certified by the Neograft and SmartGraft companies but they are not doctors and are not ultimately responsible for the result.

 Is a Hair Transplant Only for Men?

 Hair transplant cost varies across the country and the world.
 Some practices charge based on price per graft and others charges a flat rate per hair implant surgery.
 In NYC, the cost of hair transplant per graft generally ranges from $5-$10/graft.
 Certain parts of the country may charge as low as $1.5/graft.
 And countries such as India and Turkey offer packages with travel and hotel accommodations covered for a low price, but medical tourism can come at a price so patients must do their careful due diligence.